latentfidelity/oozu/README.md

 - `/register` / `!register` – join the arena and receive a starter slime
 - `/team` / `!team` – view your trainer profile and current Oozu roster
-- `/species` / `!species` – open a stat sheet (with sprite) for any known species
+- `/oozu` / `!oozu` – open a stat sheet (with sprite) for any known template
 - `/battle` / `!battle` – challenge another trainer (optional `my_oozu` / `their_oozu` arguments)
 - `/ping` / `!ping` – quick health check

 ## Data & Persistence

-- `data/oozu_species.json` defines each creature's tier, element, sprite path, base stats, and move set.
-Extend this file to add new slime species (including higher tiers).
+- `data/oozu_templates.json` defines each template's tier, element, sprite path, base stats, and move set.
+Extend this file to add new Oozu templates (including higher tiers).
 Sprites live under `sprites/` (full size) and are scaled automatically for `/team`.
 - Player state persists in `data/player_state.json`.
 It is created on first run; delete it to reset progress.

 ## Next Steps